Brickrouge/Brickrouge/README.md

 Usage
 -----

-BrickRouge doesn't need any configuration.
-Include the "BrickRouge/startup.php" file somewhere in your application and it's ready:
+Brickrouge doesn't need any configuration.
+Include the "Brickrouge/startup.php" file somewhere in your application and it's ready:

 	<?php

-	require_once '/path/to/BrickRouge/startup.php';
+	require_once '/path/to/Brickrouge/startup.php';

 Or if your are using it as a Phar:

 	<?php

-	require_once '/path/to/BrickRouge.phar';
+	require_once '/path/to/Brickrouge.phar';

-### Using BrickRouge's autoloader
+### Using Brickrouge's autoloader

-BrickRouge provides a simple autoloader that can be used to load its own classes.
-You need to define the `BrickRouge\AUTOLOAD` constant to enable it:
+Brickrouge provides a simple autoloader that can be used to load its own classes.
+You need to define the `Brickrouge\AUTOLOAD` constant to enable it:

 	<?php

-	define('BrickRouge\AUTOLOAD', true);
+	define('Brickrouge\AUTOLOAD', true);

-	require_once '/path/to/BrickRouge.phar';
+	require_once '/path/to/Brickrouge.phar';

-Patching BrickRouge
+Patching Brickrouge
 -------------------

-BrickRouge was initially designed for the [ICanBoogie](https://github.com/ICanBoogie/ICanBoogie) framework, the project evolved to stand alone and provides means to patch critical features such as translation, errors handling or form storing/retrieving.
+Brickrouge was initially designed for the [ICanBoogie](https://github.com/ICanBoogie/ICanBoogie) framework, the project evolved to stand alone and provides means to patch critical features such as translation, errors handling or form storing/retrieving.
 Fallbacks for each feature are provided so you can patch what you need and leave the rest.

-Note: If BrickRouge detects ICanBoogie it will take full advantage of the framework.
+Note: If Brickrouge detects ICanBoogie it will take full advantage of the framework.

 ### How it works

-BrickRouge uses helpers defined in the "/lib/helpers.php" file.
+Brickrouge uses helpers defined in the "/lib/helpers.php" file.
 These are for the most part dummy functions which call callbacks.
-For example the `BrickRouge\t()` function calls the `BrickRouge\Patchable::$callback_translate` callback, which defaults to the `BrickRouge\Patchable::fallback_translate()` function.
+For example the `Brickrouge\t()` function calls the `Brickrouge\Patchable::$callback_translate` callback, which defaults to the `Brickrouge\Patchable::fallback_translate()` function.

 Thus, in order to patch the `t()` helper you need to overwrite the `$callback_translate` static property.